-31 W. SCOTT et al. (2011).
+31 w.
+SCOTT et al. (2011).
 The Correlated Knowledge Gradient for Simulation Optimization of Continuous Parameters Using Gaussian Process Regression.
-SIAM Journal on Optimization 21(3):996-1026.
+SIAM Journal on Optimization 21(3):996-1026. comparison with expected improvement then a simple manipulation gives:

 This expression is almost identical to expected improvement (8.7)!
-In fact, if we define then a simple manipulation gives:
+In fact, if we define